spullen/sort_this/README.md

 - Testing on different databases (should probably hit postgresql and mysql unless the way SQLite handles it in the same way)

+Lower priority:

+- Define rails 3.0 with ruby 1.8.7 gemfile for travis ci tests as 1.8.7 is still prevelant for 3.0

 ## Contributing

 1. Fork it